openedx/edx-documentation/en_us/install_operations/source/analytics/install_analytics.rst

 deployed into a private subnet of the Virtual Private Cloud.
 A single virtual server is deployed into a private subnet to host the Scheduler.
 The Relational Database Service is used to deploy a MySQL server into a private subnet.
 The MySQL database will be used as the result store.
+For more information, see :ref:`Using Elastic MapReduce on AWS`.

 ===========================================
 Large Scale Without Using Elastic MapReduce